Macquarie Links

 Macquarie Links is not Macquarie Fields or Macquarie Park.

 Macquarie Links is a suburb of Sydney, in the state of New South Wales, Australia.
 Macquarie Links is located 42 km south-west of the Sydney central business district, in the local government area of the City of Campbelltown and is part of the Macarthur region.

 Macquarie Links has been a suburb restricted to local residents since late 2003.
+A gated community, residents there chose to close the gates at the estate’s only entrance in 2003, as this had dramatically reduced the number of break-ins and vehicle thefts..
+Security guards log the number plates of all vehicles entering the suburb, and locals carry ID cards as part of efforts to deter criminal activity.

 Sports

 The suburb is home to the Macquarie Links International Golf Club.
 The 6,300-metre, par-72 course was designed by Robin Nelson to complement the area's natural environment.

 Development

 Development was completed in 2018, comprising 14 stages of houses, 3 stages of villas, and 2 apartment blocks.
 The community features a large pool, two tennis courts, two BBQ areas, and a Community Centre available for residents' use.